ave-dcd/mave_vocabulary/README.md

 - non-coding, regulatory
 - non-coding, other

-Libraries may be further described with `scope.description`.
-The `description` field should be populated for any library of type `non-coding, other` (e.g. tRNA libraries).
+Libraries may be further described with `description`.
+The `description` field must be populated for any library of type `non-coding, other` (e.g. tRNA libraries).

-**Variant library characteristics** – methods used to generate the library

-*Variant generation method* – how was the variant library created (e.g. doped oligo, mutagenic PCR, primer-based, base editor)

-Controlled vocabulary categorical term (can pick both category options):
+#### Library generation method

+The methods used to generate the library.
+A library may create and integrate an *in vitro* construct or directly edit an endogenous locus.
+The library generation method is defined by its `type`, which may be one of:

+- in-vitro construct library
-- Editing at endogenous locus
+- endogenous locus library
-- In vitro variant construct generation

-*In vitro construct generation method* (if applicable)
+##### In-vitro construct library method

+A methodology for generating and integrating an exogenous variant library.

+For *in-vitro* constructs, `system` is one of the following controlled vocabulary terms:

-- Oligo-directed mutagenic PCR (e.g. NNK PCR)
+- oligo-directed mutagenic PCR
-- Error-prone PCR
+- error-prone PCR
-- Nicking mutagenesis
+- nicking mutagenesis
-- Microarray synthesis
+- microarray synthesis
-- Site-directed mutagenesis
+- site-directed mutagenesis
-- Doped oligo synthesis
+- doped oligo synthesis
-- Oligo pool synthesis
+- oligo pool synthesis
-- Proprietary method
+- proprietary method
-- Other (please describe)
+- other

-*Integration/expression of exogenous construct* (if applicable)
+In addition, `integration` refers to the mechanism for integration or expression of an exogenous construct and is one of the following controlled vocabulary terms:

-- Entire element replacement at the native locus (e.g. with integrases, not base editing)
+- native locus replacement

-*Integration of extra-local construct* (e.g. with landing pad; if applicable)

-- Viral Integration
+- extra-local construct insertion
+- random locus viral integration
-- Episomal delivery
+- episomal delivery
+- plasmid (not integrated)
-- Transfection of RNA
+- transfection of RNA

-*Endogenous genome editing* (if applicable)

-- CRISPR/Cas system
+`system` and `integration` are required properties. `description` may be used to further describe the generation method `system` and `integration` parameters, and is required if the `system` is set to `other`.

+##### Endogenous locus library method

+A methodology for generating a variant library at an endogenous locus.

+For endogenous editing, `system` refers to the CRISPR/Cas system used, and is one of the following controlled vocabulary terms:

 - SpCas9
 - SaCas9
 - AsCas12a
-- RfxCas13d
-- CRISPR/Cas system functionality
-  - Wildtype nuclease
-  - Base Editor
-  - Prime Editor
+- RfsCas13d

-**Delivery method** – how the variant induction machinery and/or construct was delivered to the cell/organism (e.g. viral transduction, electroporation, transfection and MOI)
+In addition, `mechanism` is used to define the functional mechanism of the method, and is one of the following controlled vocabulary
+terms:

 Controlled vocabulary terms (one or many):